 Track and Trace is a scheme that allows the hospitality industry to keep track of potential COVID-19 cases.
 It requires the capturing of customer data that then needs to be stored for 21 days.
 If anyone who has visited reports symptoms, then the business can facilitate contact to let customers know they could be at risk of catching the virus.

 In the age of GDPR, how such data is captured is equally as important as all the other restrictions that are in place.
 If you are looking to set up track and trace for your hospitality business, here’s what to look out for.

 Ease of Use

-That doesn’t mean digital track & trace is always plain sailing either.
+That doesn’t mean digital track and trace is always plain sailing either.
 Despite its infancy, reports of track and trace data breaches have cropped up on social media.
-So, alongside adequate GDPR training for your staff, the system you use for track & trace needs to be fully watertight.
-Given there are companies who have set up track & trace apps in a day, it’s important to ensure the system has been fully road tested before you trust it with your customer data.
+So, alongside adequate GDPR training for your staff, the system you use for track and trace needs to be fully watertight.
+Given there are companies who have set up track and trace apps in a day, it’s important to ensure the system has been fully road tested before you trust it with your customer data.

 For example, is the software GDPR compliant?
 Is it easy to use for staff and customers, and does it offer support?
 How about footfall analysis?
 Does it allow you to keep track of the number of people in the space?
 If the system goes down, what guarantees are in place?
 Does it automatically delete the data after 21 days?
 Does it differentiate between customers who want to stay on the system longer than 21 days and those that don’t?
 The cost can be broken down as monthly, annual or recurring.
 There could also be setup fees too, so it’s important to ask about those.